 Warranty/Insurance

-• As an alternative to your Provider's own insurance.
-TruckIt, in partnership with National Transport Insurance (NTI) to offer Shipping and Delivery Insurance as an optional extra on eligible listings.
-You are able to get a quote for the optional Shipping and Delivery insurance on your eligible listing page as well as when accepting a quote on an eligible listing.
-You can purchase insurance up until your Listing enters the "In Transit" status.
-More info at: How to get a quote for Shipping & Delivery Insurance?
+• As an alternative to your Provider's own insurance, Truckit has partnered with National Transport Insurance (NTI) to provide Shipping and Delivery Insurance as an optional extra on qualifying listings.
+You can obtain a quote for the optional Shipping and Delivery insurance on your eligible listing page, as well as when accepting a quote on that listing.
+Insurance can be purchased up until your Listing reaches the "In Transit" status.
+More information can be found at: How to get a quote for Shipping & Delivery Insurance?

 Terms of Carriage

-• If your provider sends you terms of carriage, you should familiarize yourself with it as it may contain important points about the requirements of yourself and your provider in regards to your transport.
+• If your provider gives you their terms of carriage, it’s important to read through them, as they may include key details about the responsibilities of both you and the provider for your transport.

 Proof of Collection and Delivery